Find a little sparkle this holiday season!

 Where: Downtown Seaside.

 Holidays at the Hangar: Indoor Winter Lights Festival

-The Evergreen Aviation & Space Museum is hosting their annual indoor winter lights festival, with enhanced COVID protocols.
-Santa will even arrive on a helicopter!
+The Evergreen Aviation & Space Museum hosts an annual indoor winter lights festival.
+Santa will even arrived on a helicopter on select days!

 City of Leavenworth

 If you’re up for a drive, the lights in Leavenworth are well worth it, where the Bavarian-style village transforms into a magical wonderland.

 Nextdoor offers a Holiday Cheer Map.
 You can add your house to the map or search to see which neighborhoods are particularly festive this year.